 Will this ever end?
 Yes.
-As a matter of fact, the job is slated to conclude in December.
-Final restoration will be completed in the spring of 2015.
+As a matter of fact, the job is slated to conclude in May.
+Final restoration will follow in June.
 We always hesitate to promise specific dates, since we are at the mercy of other factors like weather and emergencies elsewhere in town.